-The Medi-Cal state plan covers some specialty mental health services that a member's Other Health Coverage does not cover.
-The member's OHC must be billed first when it covers the service.
+The Medi-Cal state plan covers some Specialty Mental Health services that a beneficiary's Other Health Coverage does not cover.
+The beneficiary's OHC must be billed first when it covers the service.
 The following services may be billed directly to Medi-Cal:

-- " Targeted case management (T1017)
+Targeted case management (T1017)

-- " Therapeutic behavioral services (H2019)
+- Therapeutic behavioral services (H2019)

 - " Therapeutic foster care (S5145)

 - " Peer Support Services (H0025 or H0038)

 - Mobile Crisis (H2011 with Place of Service 15)

 - " Transportation Mileage (A0140)

 - " Transportation Staff Time (T2007)

-The claim submitted to Medi-Cal must contain information about the claim submitted to the member's OHC.
-If the member's OHC does not respond within 90 days, the provider may submit a claim to Medi-Cal on the 91st day.
+The claim submitted to Medi-Cal must contain information about the claim submitted to the beneficiary's OHC.
+If the beneficiary's OHC does not respond within 90 days, the provider may submit a claim to Medi-Cal on the 91st day.

-5.29.0 Institutions for Mental Disease
+5.28.0 Institutions for Mental Disease

-Services provided to beneficiaries in an Institution for Mental Disease (IMD) are generally not eligible for federal Medicaid reimbursement unless they opt into the Mental Health IMD FFP Program.
+Services provided to beneficiaries in an Institution for Mental Disease (IMD) are generally not eligible for federal Medicaid reimbursement.
 An IMD is a hospital, nursing facility or other institution of more than 16 beds that is primarily engaged in providing diagnosis, treatment, or care of persons with mental diseases, including medical attention, nursing care and related services (42 CFR 435.1010).
-The exceptions to this rule are if the member is 65 years or older or under 21 years old receiving services in an inpatient psychiatric facility; or the member's county of responsibility has opted into the IMD 1115 Waiver.
+The exceptions to this rule are if the beneficiary is 65 years or older or under 21 years old receiving services in an inpatient psychiatric facility; or the member's county of responsibility has opted into the IMD 1115 Waiver.
 DHCS posts a list of facilities that are classified as an IMD to the webpage that can be found here.

-SDMC will deny service lines for services provided by facilities on this list when the following conditions are met: the member is in the excluded age range and the member's county of responsibility has not opted into the IMD Waiver.
+SDMC will deny service lines for services provided by facilities on this list when the following conditions are met: the beneficiary is in the excluded age range and the member's county of responsibility has not opted into the IMD Waiver.
 A member may continue to receive "inpatient psychiatric services," provided that they were receiving services immediately before they turned 21.
 If so, then they may continue to receive the services before the earlier of: (1) the date the member no longer requires the service, or (2) the date the member reaches 22.
-When the facility is a Short-Term Residential Therapeutic Program, SDMC will deny the service line without regard to the member's age, even if the member's county of responsibility has opted into the IMD 1115 Waiver.
+When the facility is a Short-Term Residential Therapeutic Program, SDMC will deny the service line without regard to the beneficiary's age, even if the member's county of responsibility has opted into the IMD 1115 Waiver.